HuyaneMatsu/hata/docs/topics/forms[WIP].md

 @Nitori.interactions(guild=TEST_GUILD):
 def add_role(
-    user: ('user', 'User to add role to'), role :('role', 'The role to give'),
+    user: ('user', 'User to add role to'),
+    role: ('role', 'The role to give'),
 ):
     """Add role to a user."""
     # Check for permissions